henrihapponen/docxedit/README.md

 document = Document('path/to/your/document.docx')

-# Replace all instances of the word 'Hello' in the document with 'Goodbye'
+# Replace all instances of the word 'Hello' in the document with 'Goodbye' (including tables)
 docxedit.replace_string(document, old_string='Hello', new_string='Goodbye')

 # Replace all instances of the word 'Hello' in the document with 'Goodbye' but only